 Looking for an easy fish dish that doesn't include breadcrumbs for a topping?
 Then this honey ginger baked cod should work perfectly!
 It combines honey, ginger and garlic for a flavourful glaze for the fish, which is paired with a simple mixed vegetable rice.

 Fish can often be a very tasty, and very easy weeknight dinner for all the family.
-Some other ideas that use frozen fish here on the site you may like to see are my sweet potato and ginger fish cakes and Italian herb crusted cod.
+Some other ideas that use frozen fish here on the site you may like to see are my sweet potato and ginger fish cakes, my baked cod with panko and my Italian herb crusted cod.
 Both very tasty!